resoul-ai/rvc-cli/README.md

 # rvc_cli

-audible.vc voice to voice backend package built on rvc
+rvc_cli is a voice to voice cli package built on rvc

 Instructions are follow along.
 If you download a Travis Baldree book these instructions will work as is.
 Only things that change are names in `.env` w.r.t. respect whichever voice you are converting to and adding absolute paths if you don't want to use relative.